 As a Ayurvedic consultant, I try to hold space for people as they integrate the shadows of flesh and heart.
 In the background of any meeting, I stay aware of whatever experience I’ve gained through ayurveda, yoga therapy, and yoga philosophy.
 Often, these disciplines provide useful lines of inquiry and protocols.
 But I try to be careful to not let what I think I know encroach upon the person, their unique growth, or mine.
 I try to hold my tools lightly, because they change.

-I live in Toronto with my partner Alix Bemrose and our sons, Jacob and Owen.
+I live in Toronto with my partner Alix Bemrose and our two sons.

 Bio details: short form